syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Comments.md

 WordDocument document = new WordDocument("Comment.docx");

-//Iterate the comments in the Word document
+//Iterates the comments in the Word document

 foreach (WComment comment in document.Comments)

 {

-//Modify the last paragraph text of an existing comment if it is added by "Peter"
+//Modifies the last paragraph text of an existing comment when it is added by "Peter"

 if (comment.Format.User == "Peter")